Getting Started

 Step 2: Start the Engine

-Launch your dxflow engine:
+Launch your dxflow engine with different modes:

 dxflow boot up